 The Best Little Chicken Ranch in Texas

-Edna Milton Chadwell died last week.
-You might not know her name, but are you familiar with the business she ran?
+Even if you don't know the name Edna Milton Chadwell, you might be familiar with the business she ran.
 It was called the Chicken Ranch.

-With Edna Milton Chadwell's death on February 25, 2012, a little piece of Texas history has gone too.
+With Chadwell's death Feb.
+25, 2012, a little piece of Texas history is gone.